 This post may contain affiliate links, thanks for your support.
 These diy paper stars are great for you if you need a quick and low-cost diy decoration for a party.
 Are you looking for more party decor?
 Check out

-Diy Paper Stars
+Diy Paper Stars video

 Aren't they just perfect for decorating a Christmas or New Year's party!

-These would make a stunning backdrop with these diy tissue paper pompoms.
+Also, they would make a stunning backdrop with these diy tissue paper pompoms.
 Happy decorating!

 How to Make Paper Stars